From Del. Donna Stifler’s office:

 Harford County State Delegate Donna Stifler (R., 35A) will kickoff October as Breast Cancer Awareness month by undergoing a televised digital mammogram at Upper Chesapeake Medical Center on Tuesday, September 15th.

 “It is vitally imperative that women take action to protect their health.
-By publicly taking my mammogram, I hope to increase awareness that breast cancer screening is both essential and available,” said Stifler.
+By publicly taking my mammogram, I hope to increase awareness that breast cancer screening is both essential and available.
+The faster we screen, the sooner we can begin breast cancer treatment,” said Stifler.

 Stifler has been an outspoken proponent of increased education pertaining to women’s health issues.
 In Annapolis, she co-sponsored legislation that would have prohibited the denial of health insurance based on a pre-existing medical condition related to the occurrence of breast cancer. .